renataberoli/renataberoli.github.io/renataberoli/docs/projects/dockgrid.md

 stakeholders wish to give a personality for the brand, so I worked on an initial design system for the project.

 #### Design decisions
-In the initial research, I noticed that the interfaces of this kind of application are crowded.
-Too many features and data may cause distraction and confusion.
-So I worked on a clean design with components that could be reused in different parts of the flow.
+In the initial research, I noticed that the interfaces of this kind of application were crowded.
+Too many features and data can cause distraction and confusion.
+I worked on a clean design with components that could be recycled within in different parts of the flow.

 I chose to change the orientation of the cards to make better use of the screen space and decrease the vertical scrolling that existed on small screens.
-This pattern is also good in mobile interfaces because we could use labels on the side.
+This pattern is also beneficial in mobile interfaces because we could use labels on the side.

 ## Test